Julius Kühn-Institut (JKI)

 38104 Braunschweig, Germany

 14195 Berlin, Germany

-On April 1st, 2016 the Institute for Bee Protection in the Julius Kühn Institute was officially founded.
-With the foundation of this institute, the former works of the JKI related to bee protection are further expanded.
-The core work of the Institute comprises risk assessment of pesticides to bees, investigation of bee poisoning incidents, and research activities related to bee protection.
-Honey bees and wild bees are essential pollinators for both wild plants as well as crops.
-The protection of honey bees, therefore, is of utmost relevance to society and mankind.
+With the establishment of this institute, the previous work of the JKI in the field of bee protection will be further expanded.
+The core work here includes the risk assessment of pesticides for bees, the investigation of bee poisoning incidents and research activities related to bee protection.
+Honey bees and wild bees are important pollinators of both wild plants and crops.
+The protection of honey bees is therefore of the highest relevance for society and humans.